meet some of our rehomed pawpers

-If you are considering a dog, please adopt, don't shop and please consider pawpers!
+If you are considering a dog, please adopt, don't shop and please consider Pawpers!
 You won't regret it.
-If you're in a position to help the rescue in anyway it would mean so much
+If you're in a position to help the rescue in anyway it would mean so much to this organisation.

 For anyone considering getting a dog, please consider getting a rescue and not buying.
-We recently got x2 rescue dogs from PAWPERS IN THE RUFF who care for and actively seek dogs like Minnie in the picture, days away from starvation.
-And give them the chance to be healthy happy dogs like in the video a few weeks ago.
+We got x 2 rescue dogs from Pawpers in the Ruff who care for and actively seek dogs like Minnie in the picture, days away from starvation.
+And give them the chance to be healthy happy dogs.

 This was our first time getting rescues and its been a great experience so please consider adopting from them.
-If you are not in a position to adopt yet or for the foreseeable there are dogs daily being found in horrendous situations, and they need continued Vet, kennel, foods bills so possibly consider sponsoring and helping that way.
+If you are not in a position to adopt yet or for the foreseeable there are dogs daily being found in horrendous situations, and they need continued vet, kennel and food bills so possibly consider sponsoring and helping that way.

 - doris’ Story -

 I first saw this little pup on the Pawpers page, only weeks old with her siblings.
 I fell in love with her and paid to name her Doris.
 Doris was the only survivor from the litter and I knew she was a fighter.
 I sent monthly donations to keep her safe.
 At that time, November 2018, I wasn’t in a position to get a dog as I had a cat who wouldn’t have accepted her.
 Unfortunately, I lost Alfie in January 2019 and after a lot of thought I decided that I could adopt Doris.
 Never having a dog before, I was unsure really what to do but I thought I would give it a go.